R2Northstar/NorthstarWiki/docs/using-northstar/playing-on-linux.md

 Running the game on fullscreen through Linux might lead to a black screen preventing you from launching the game.
 Edit your `ns_startup_args.txt` to include `-noborder -window` or edit `"setting.fullscreen"` and `"setting.nowindowborder"` at `<wineprefix>/drive_c/users/<username>/Documents/Respawn/Titanfall2/local/videoconfig.txt` to solve this.

 For more info and proposed fixes, refer to [this issue thread on Github](https://github.com/R2Northstar/Northstar/issues/1)

+### LatencyFleX issues

+Some users have reported issues with enabling LatencyFleX.
+If you see `"Unable to load LatencyFleX library, LatencyFleX disabled."` in your logs, try adding `latencyflex_wine.dll` to your `bin/x64_retail` folder.